sanand0/til/til.md

     - Epigenetics: Dawkins argues that only genes are inherited.
 But some RNA, proteins, and epigenetic markers are also be inherited.
     - Developmental plasticity: Dawkins downplays the role of environment in shaping phenotypes.
     - Multi-level selection: Gould argues that selection happens the organism and group levels too.
-    - Niche construction: Dawkins sees the environment as a static filter.
-But organisms actively modify their environments.
+    - Niche construction: Dawkins says genes modify the environment.
+But environments modify genes too.
 - 27 Dec 2025.
 [The Structure of Evolutionary Theory](https://www.goodreads.com/book/show/33930.The_Structure_of_Evolutionary_Theory) by Stephen Jay Gould expands on Darwinism, suggesting there's more than only natural selection.
 [Claude](https://claude.ai/share/9a348162-5584-4ccd-834c-0538ff065f25)
   - Darwinism proposed continuous, smooth evolution.
 Gould proposes punctuated equilibrium - stable periods interrupted by rapid change.
 Fossils support this.
   - Darwinism proposed selection of individuals.
 Gould proposes hierarchical selection - genes, individuals, groups, species.
 This is debated but has merit.